Kong/docs.konghq.com/src/gateway/migrate-ce-to-ke.md

 toc: true
 ---

-Run `kong migrations` commands to migrate from a open-source Gateway installation to an Enterprise one.
+Run `kong migrations` commands to migrate from an open-source {{site.base_gateway}} installation to an Enterprise one.

 You can only migrate to a {{site.ee_product_name}} version that supports the same {{site.ce_product_name}} version.